christoffer-nylen/backstrace/README.md

 # backstrace
-**backstrace** searches for PATTERNS in each file that was opened by the traced process.
+**backstrace** searches for PATTERNS in each file that was opened by a traced process.
 This is achieved by analyzing the output from [strace](https://man7.org/linux/man-pages/man1/strace.1.html).

 **strace** must be executed with the `-ttt` format option.